Lightning-Universe/lightning-flash/docs/source/quickstart.rst

 Install
 -------

-You can install flash using pip:
+You can install flash using pip/conda:

 .. code-block:: bash